What is the Diploma Supplement?

-The Diploma Supplement (DS) is a document accompanying a higher education diploma, providing a standardised description of the nature, level, context, content and status of the studies completed by its holder.
-It is produced by the higher education institutions according to standards agreed by the European Commission, the Council of Europe and UNESCO.
-The Diploma Supplement is also part of the Europass framework transparency tools.
+The Diploma Supplement is produced by higher education institutions according to standards agreed by the Commission, the Council of Europe and the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+It is also part of the Europass framework transparency tools.

 - the holder of the qualification